WestlyEdge/terraform-modules/README.md

 ## ECS Logs

-All ECS instance logs are shipped out to Cloudwatch
+All ECS instance logs are shipped out to a Cloudwatch log group

 ## ECS configuration